 22. I applied for a job as a GS/WG Temporary Seasonal Hire, but did not clear the medical exam.
-Can I fight fire as an AD/EFF since there is no medical exam for emergency hires under 45 years old?
+Can I fight fire as an AD/EFF?

-No. Regardless of age, if you do not meet the medical standards for arduous duty, you will not be hired as another employee type.
+No. If you do not meet the medical standards for arduous duty, you will not be hired as another employee type.

 23. If I did not receive a waiver under the old process, can I participate in the Risk Mitigation/Waiver Process?